Hillary Clinton Is About to Launch the Most Boring Presidential Campaign in Years

-On Sunday, the least surprising moment in the history of United States politics will take place.
-Though nothing is official, it’s pretty much a given that Hillary Clinton, former First Lady, Senator, Secretary of State, and one-time candidate for the Democratic nomination for president, will announce her decision to run for the White House a second time, once again bidding to become the first female leader of the world’s most powerful country.
+On Sunday, the least surprising moment in the history of United States politics will took place.
+Though nothing was official at the time of writing, it’s pretty much a given that Hillary Clinton, former First Lady, Senator, Secretary of State, and one-time candidate for the Democratic nomination for president, will announce her decision to run for the White House a second time, once again bidding to become the first female leader of the world’s most powerful country.

 How exciting it sounds!
 Except, as of right now, Clinton appears likely to… coast isn’t even the right word.
 Clinton is basically guaranteed to win the Democratic nomination with little opposition whatsoever.
 She’s polling a remarkable 47.6 percent average ahead of the next two potential opponents, Vice President Joe Biden and Massachusetts Senator Elizabeth Warren, and there’s a good chance neither of them—particularly Warren—will have any interest in trying to overcome that deficit by running.
 The other possibilities—Vermont Senator Bernie Sanders, former Maryland Governor Martin O’Malley, and former Virginia Senator and novelist Jim Webb—are so far behind, they’re basically running in 2012.